Whether you are new to Home Office working or a seasoned remote working pro, here’s what you need to know to keep productive

 We’re here to help

-There are many more tips to follow including which tools to use, the ergonomics of the ideal Home Office plus what you need for the perfect setup (check out this post from from 2018).
+There are many more tips to follow including which tools to use, the ergonomics of the ideal Home Office plus what you need for the perfect setup (check out this post from 2018).
 Join us next week as we take a look at our tips for virtual team managers.

 In the meantime, remember we’re all in this together, so keep calm, wash your hands and stay healthy.